atw527/usb-thermometer/README.md

 Could not set configuration 1
 ```

-This can be fixed by running as root (poor solution):
+This can be fixed by running as root (workaround):

 ``` bash
 #[user]$